 Prize motivation: "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method"

 Field: particle physics

 Prize share: 1/1

-Photographic emulsions can be used as particle detectors because tracks of charged particles can be examined after development.
-Cecil Powell made improvements to the technique in order to study radiation and nuclear interactions.
-With emulsions at high altitude, he discovered in 1947 that in reactions between incident cosmic ray particles and nuclei in the emulsion, short lived particles were produced.
-These particles turned out to be pi-mesons, the particles proposed by Yukawa to mediate the strong interaction between protons and neutrons in nuclei.
+Charged particles moving through photographic emulsions leave tracks that can be examined in the images developed afterward.
+Cecil Powell made improvements to this technique in order to study radiation and nuclear reactions.
+In 1947 he discovered that incident cosmic ray particles could react with atomic nuclei in the emulsion, creating other, short-lived particles.
+These particles turned out to be pi-mesons, the particles proposed by Hideki Yukawa as mediating the strong force binding protons and neutrons in nuclei.